Argentina cuts soy export tax rate in bid to boost FX reserves

 Soybeans are the main cash crop of Argentina.
 The country, also a major exporter of corn and wheat, is the world’s top supplier of soymeal livestock feed used to fatten hogs and poultry from Europe to Southeast Asia.

-“The reduction of duties will lead to an improvement in producer prices,” said Gustavo Idigoras, head of Argentina’s CIARA-CEC export companies’ chamber.
-“It is not enough, but it is on the right path of lowering the enormous tax burden that is on the soy chain.”
+Argentina’s CIARA soy crushing companies’ chamber issued a statement late on Friday calling the tax cut plan insufficient.

+“CIARA has always held the position that all export taxes and restrictions on grains and their derivatives are distorting to the market.
+We would support a schedule for the reduction and elimination of such duties,” the statement said

-Santiago del Solar, a farmer in the bread-basket province of Buenos Aires, was less optimistic.
-He said he expected buyers to take advantage of farmers rushing to market during the three-month tax cut window.
+Santiago del Solar, a farmer in the bread-basket province of Buenos Aires, said he expected buyers to take advantage of farmers rushing to market during the three-month tax cut window.

 “Everyone knows we want to sell during these 90 days, including the buyers.
 They will lower the prices they offer during these three months, so the benefit of the tax reduction will never reach the farm,” del Solar said.